 Important: When modeling cap rate, it’s vital that you accurately model your expenses.

 It’s common for property to be listed and advertised with a high cap rate; however, once I actually run the numbers with more conservative expenses, the deal starts looking more like a money pit than a good investment opportunity.

 In my experience, the most common expenses investors fail to estimate are significant, future capital expenditures — such as a new roof, new sewer, etc. — or the combination of property management and leasing fees.

-Let's walk through a hypothetical example that highlights some of the risks of only using cap rate to model a deal.
+Let’s walk through a hypothetical example that highlights some of the risks of only using a basic cap rate formula to model a deal.

 Below is a table that shows some information about the two properties.